marshmallow-code/flask-smorest/docs/openapi.rst

 of a path.
 It can be used to pass extra documentation, such as examples, for path parameters.

+Likewise, path parameters in ``url_prefix`` are also automatically documented, and their automatic documentation can be completed by passing a ``parameters`` argument to the :meth:`Api.register_blueprint` method.

 Pass Extra Documentation Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^